-The 12th SAR Conference on Artistic Research of the Society for Artistic Research from 7th to 9th April 2021 is hosted by mdw – University of Music and Performing Arts Vienna in cooperation with the Academy of Fine Arts Vienna and the University of Applied Arts Vienna.
+The 12th SAR Conference on Artistic Research of the Society for Artistic Research from 7th to 9th April 2021 was hosted by mdw – University of Music and Performing Arts Vienna in cooperation with the Academy of Fine Arts Vienna and the University of Applied Arts Vienna.

-It is oriented on the three attractors "care", "dare" and "share" and is the first SAR conference to be organised as a live online event.
+The conference was oriented on the three attractors "care", "dare" and "share" and is the first SAR conference to be organised as a live online event.

-This intense collaborative effort by Vienna’s three arts universities and the Society for Artistic Research provides an opportunity to join current discourses and share both experiences and insights from artistic research in a focused and interactive way.
+This intense collaborative effort by Vienna’s three arts universities and the Society for Artistic Research provided an opportunity to join current discourses and share both experiences and insights from artistic research in a focused and interactive way.

 All of the 44 presenters have been invited to question normativity, to involve the most varied formats of knowledge, and to take up positions concerning social and societal issues, responsibility to society, geographic diversity, the social situation of artists, possible conflicts between artistic freedom and research ethics, questions regarding access to artistic research, and much more.